Pietro Caproni

-University collections which the Caproni firm installed included those at Harvard University, Yale University, Princeton University, Cornell University, and Emory University.
+University collections that the Caproni firm installed included those at Harvard University, Yale University, Princeton University, Cornell University, and Emory University.
 Art schools such as the Pennsylvania Academy of Fine Arts used Caproni casts as models for their art students to draw from.

-Additional installations of Caproni Casts were in leading hotels, theaters, and concert halls.
-The Loews theatre chains of the early 19th century featured Caproni casts, as did Symphony Hall, Boston and the atmospheric theaters designed by John Eberson.
+Additional installations of Caproni casts were in leading hotels, theaters, and concert halls.
+The Loews theatre chains of the early 19th century featured Caproni casts, as did Boston's Symphony Hall and the atmospheric theaters designed by John Eberson.

 Rising sculptors of the time sought the expertise of the Caproni studios when creating some of the country's best known civic sculpture.
-Among them was Cyrus Edwin Dallin, whose Appeal to the Great Spirit and Paul Revere, both of which are standing in Boston, were modelled in the Caproni studios' basement.
-Other known artists who worked with the Caproni Brothers include Daniel Chester French, Loredo Taft, and Leonard Craske which was made famous on TV commercials for 'Gordon's of Gloucester' fishsticks in the 1970s and 1980s.
-Caproni worked with these sculptors to model the original plasters before these major pieces went to a bronze foundry.
+Among them was Cyrus Edwin Dallin, whose Appeal to the Great Spirit and Paul Revere, both of which are standing in Boston, were modeled in the Caproni studios' basement.
+Other notable artists who worked with Caproni Brothers include Daniel Chester French, Loredo Taft, and Leonard Craske which was made famous on TV commercials for 'Gordon's of Gloucester' fish sticks in the 1970s and 1980s.
+Caproni worked with these sculptors to model the original plasters before they went to a bronze foundry to be cast.

 When Pietro Caproni arrived in Boston in the 1870s he was apprenticed to Paul A Garey, whose plaster statuary company dated back to 1834.
 Pietro and Emilio bought the company in 1892 and quickly starting building a new studio and workspace at 8 Newcomb Street in Roxbury.
-In 1896 they purchased two brownstone buildings on 1920 Washington Street, and connected all three buildings with a 5000 sqft gallery space to showcase their work.
+In 1896 they purchased two brownstone buildings around the corner at 1920 Washington Street, and connected all three buildings with a 5000 sqft gallery space to showcase their work.
 By 1900 the two brownstone buildings facing Washington Street were re-faced to appear as one building and an enclosed bridge connected them to the Newcomb Street building behind.
-The company issued catalogues most every year between 1892 and 1915.
-Hard-cover catalogues were published in 1901 and 1911, the latter being the largest and most complete catalogue ever published by the company and was used by schools as a guide to identifying antiquities.
-After 1915 soft-cover catalogues were published in 1922 and 1928.
-The company changed ownership, and names, frequently between 1928 and 1950's, most of its owners falling into receivership due to lack of sales and interest in what were widely perceived as 'only copies'.
+The company issued catalogues most every year from 1892 to 1915.
+Hard-cover catalogues were published in 1901 and 1911, the latter being the largest and most complete catalogue ever published by the company and used by schools as a guide to identifying antiquities.
+After 1915, soft-cover catalogues were published in 1922 and 1928.
+The company changed its ownership and its name frequently between 1928 and 1950s, as most of its owners fell into receivership because of poor sales and declining interest in what were widely perceived as "only copies".
 Lino Giust bought the Washington Street buildings in 1970 and operated them as the Giust Gallery until his retirement in 1995.
-Today the buildings are condominium homes.
+Today the buildings comprise condominium apartments.